 One of the most recommended rice cookers is the Zojirushi rice cooker.
 This brand of rice cooker has an advanced feature: fuzzy logic!
 That means it can adjust cooking times and temperatures automatically, to suit the type of rice you’re cooking.
 It’s like having an intelligent thinking apparatus.

-Most Zojirushi Rice Cookers have a timer function, which is great for when you want cooked cereal for breakfast.
+Most Zojirushi Rice Cookers have a timer function, which is great for when you want to cook cereal for breakfast.
 Just set the timer the night before, and your breakfast will be ready and waiting for you when you wake up.
 Similarly, you can set the rice to be ready, when you get home in the evening!

 With just a little research, by reading some rice cooker reviews, for example, understanding which cookers fit your requirements, you can easily make a great investment that will last you for years.